Inseparable local uniformization: Introduction

 The first two sections of \S\ref{chaptwo} are devoted to local uniformization of a $k$-analytic curve $C^\an$ over a perfect analytic field $k$ of positive characteristic.
-Theorem \ref{terminalth} states that any so-called {\em terminal} point of $C^\an$ (i.e. type $1$ or type $4$ point in Berkovich classification) lies in an $m$-split disc for a finite extension $m/k$.
-Note that the proof of this Theorem is ultimately based on a difficult Theorem \cite[2.4.1]{temst}, where one-dimensional extensions of perfect analytic fields are studied.
+Theorem \ref{terminalth} states that any so-called {\em terminal} point of $C^\an$ (i.e. type $1$ or type $4$ point in Berkovich's classification) lies in an $m$-split disc for a finite extension $m/k$.
+Note that the proof of this theorem is ultimately based on a difficult Theorem \cite[6.3.1]{temst}, where one-dimensional extensions of perfect analytic fields are studied.
 Theorem \ref{4th} generalizes \ref{terminalth} to any $k$, but then an $m$-split disc exists only after a preliminary purely inseparable extension $l/k$ of the ground field.
-Finally, we use a decompletion procedure to prove Theorem \ref{dim1unif} stating that certain valuations on a curve $C$ over a ground valuation ring $\kcirc$ of height one can be uniformized by points which are smooth-equivalent to the closed point $\Spec(\mcirc)$ for a larger valuation ring $\mcirc$.
-The Theorem only applies to valuations with transcendental defect over $k$ (see \S\ref{valsec} for the terminology on valued fields), that is, for valuations corresponding to terminal points on $C^\an$.
+This is the inseparable local uniformization of terminal points on Berkovich curves that we mentioned earlier.
+Finally, we use a decompletion procedure to prove Theorem \ref{dim1unif} stating that certain valuations on a curve $C$ over a valuation ring $\kcirc$ of height one have uniformizations with centers that are smooth-equivalent to the closed point of $\Spec(\mcirc)$ for a larger valuation ring $\mcirc$.
+The theorem only applies to valuations with transcendence defect over $k$ (see \S\ref{valsec} for the terminology on valued fields), that is, for valuations corresponding to terminal points on $C^\an$.

-\begin{remsect} I do not know if a similar uniformization result can be proved for other valuations on $C$. \end{remsect}
+\begin{rem} I do not know if a similar uniformization result holds for other valuations on $C$.
+This question seems to be worth an additional study. \end{rem}